 Phase II proposals continue the R/R&D developed under Phase I to bring the innovation closer to infusion into a NASA program or mission and/or commercialization of the innovation in the marketplace.
 Phase II will require a more comprehensive proposal, outlining the proposed effort in detail and the commercialization strategy for the effort.
-Only prior Phase I awardees are eligible to submit a Phase II proposal at the conclusion of the Phase I contract.
+Only firm with FY2023 Phase I awards are eligible to submit a Phase II proposal at the conclusion of the Phase I contract.